Manchester Returns to Normal as Liam and Noel Gallagher Trade Insults

 Martin added: “Everyone knew in advance you couldn’t be there physically, so thank you for being there in spirit.”

-However, the Sun says today that Noel feels he has been “thrown under the bus by Chris” as he was never invited to attend the gig in the first place (although, let’s be honest, one phone call and he’d have been guest of honor).
+However, The Sun says Wednesday that Noel feels he has been “thrown under the bus by Chris” as he was never invited to attend the gig in the first place (although, let’s be honest, one phone call and he’d have been guest of honor).

-“From the outside, Chris looks like the nice guy who’s stepped in to replace Noel for the Oasis reunion,” the source told the Sun, adding, “Not once did he publicly clarify why Noel wasn’t there.”
+“From the outside, Chris looks like the nice guy who’s stepped in to replace Noel for the Oasis reunion,” the source told The Sun, adding, “Not once did he publicly clarify why Noel wasn’t there.”

-In an apparent effort to quietly rebut Liam’s hate-filled messages, Noel simply retweeted a story which said that he was donating all new royalties from “Don’t Look Back In Anger” to the We Love Manchester Emergency Fund.
+In an apparent effort to quietly rebut Liam’s hate-filled messages, Noel simply retweeted a story that said he was donating all new royalties from “Don’t Look Back in Anger” to the We Love Manchester Emergency Fund.

 Noel was far from the only Manchester icon not to attend.
-Johnny Marr, the Stone Roses, the happy Monday, Morrissey…the list goes on.
+Johnny Marr, the Stone Roses, the Happy Mondays, Morrissey… the list goes on.

 In a recent interview, when asked if he regrets any of his abrasive comments about his brother in the past, Liam replied: “No. Not at fucking all.
 I think he’s had it easy off me.
 It’s only sticks and stones, they won’t break his bones.
 Wait till I bump into the cunt.
 Everything I say is the fucking truth.
 I’ve not even dug that deep yet.